 Not all password managers are created equal, and LastPass is one of the standout options.
 Available for almost every OS, browser, and mobile platform on the market, LastPass is designed to have you safe, secure, and encrypted wherever you happen to be.

-TechRepublic's smart person's guide about LastPass is a quick introduction to this password management app, as well as a "living" guide that will be revised periodically as new updates and versions are released.
+TechRepublic’s cheat sheet about LastPass is a quick introduction to this password management app, as well as a “living” guide that will be revised periodically as new updates and versions are released.

 - What is LastPass?
 LastPass is a robust password management tool available on most computing platforms and as a browser plugin.
 If installed in multiple locations it will sync, allowing for secure and easy password management.

 - Why does LastPass matter?
 Like all other password management apps, LastPass matters because of the sheer volume of online logins the average person regularly contends with.
 Hacking/cracking passwords is becoming simpler all the time, making good password management essential.

 - Who does LastPass affect?
 Anyone using the internet is affected by LastPass.
 The average internet user has 70-80 passwords.
 That’s a lot to remember, and many are likely reused or insecure.

 - Is LastPass free?
 LastPass was initially released in 2008 as a simple browser plugin and has since become a robust application suite.
 In early 2021, LastPass announced a major change for free users: They have to choose between password syncing on computers or mobile devices, and universal sync is now restricted to paid members.